-- (38) In relation to a Work Premises that is a construction site, including a critical and essential infrastructure site, an employer must: - (a) comply with the requirements in the Workplace Directions including: - (i) subject to subclauses (40), (41) and (44), the density quotient; and - (ii) the face coverings and cleaning requirements; and - (b) comply with the applicable worker reductions for the construction site except in relation to: - (i) critical and essential infrastructure; or - (ii) critical repairs to any Work Premises where required for emergency and safety as set out in the Authorised Provider and Authorised Worker List; and - (c) limit movement of all workers (including supervisors and on-site specialists) between multiple Work Premises that are construction sites, except in relation to: - (i) supervisors on small-scale construction sites, who can move between multiple small-scale construction sites; or - (ii) specialist contractors who can move between up to three construction sites per week; or - (iii) specialists who provide safety services; or - (iv) those required to meet minimum statutory obligations or requirements (for example, auditors, building inspectors or surveyors); and - (d) not permit a worker to consume food or drink on a construction site including in a crib room, lunch room or tea room except for water or if required due to medical reasons; and - (e) designate an employee or employees as a COVID Marshal: - (i) whose role is to monitor compliance with these directions, including (but not limited to) physical distancing requirements; and - (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department; and - (iii) who is at the Work Premises whenever workers are on site. - (f) arrange operations at Work Premises that are construction sites, so as to have construction workers working consistently with the same group of other construction workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of construction workers attending different shifts; and - (ii) separates construction workers into work areas; and - (iii) dividing work areas up further into separate teams; and - (iv) providing separate break areas and separate break times for the separate teams; and - (v) requiring teams to use separate entrances and exits from other teams; and - (vi) where construction workers are from the same household, ensuring they work in the same shift and work area; and - (g) except in relation to State Critical Infrastructure, not permit a worker who: - (i) is an ordinary resident of the Restricted Area or a temporary resident of the Restricted Area to work at a construction site in Regional Victoria; and except in relation to:
+- (38) In relation to a Work Premises that is a construction site, including a critical and essential infrastructure site, an employer must: - (a) comply with the requirements in the Workplace Directions including: - (i) subject to subclauses (45), (47) and (52), the density quotient; and - (ii) the face coverings and cleaning requirements; and - (b) comply with the requirements applicable to the construction site in subclauses (44) to (48), (52) and Error!
+Reference source not found., except in relation to critical repairs to any Work Premises where required for emergency and safety as set out in the Authorised Provider and Authorised Worker List; and - (c) limit movement of all workers (including supervisors and on-site specialists) between multiple Work Premises that are construction sites, except in relation to: - (i) supervisors on small-scale construction sites, who can move between multiple small-scale construction sites; or - (ii) specialist contractors who can move between up to three construction sites per week; or - (iii) specialists who provide safety services; or - (iv) those required to meet minimum statutory obligations or requirements (for example, auditors, building inspectors or surveyors); and - (d) designate an employee or employees as a COVID Marshal: - (i) whose role is to monitor compliance with these directions, including (but not limited to) physical distancing requirements; and - (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department; and - (iii) subject to subclause (54), who is at the Work Premises whenever workers are on site; and - (e) arrange operations at Work Premises that are construction sites, so as to have construction workers working consistently with the same group of other construction workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of construction workers attending different shifts; - (ii) separates construction workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas and separate break times for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams;and - (vi) where construction workers are from the same household, ensuring they work in the same shift and work area.